angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 card).
 Your mana base will not be pressured so you can aggressively fix by fetching dual lands and not need to worry about not being able to achieve {U}{U}
 for Ideas Unbound (if you run it).
-If the opposing deck includes a lot of hand disruption then bringing in cheap interaction such as Veil of Summer, Spell Pierce or Flusterstorm if you have it can also help buy time to allow you to combo off.
+If the opposing deck includes a lot of hand disruption then bringing in cheap interaction such as Veil of Summer, Force of Negation or Flusterstorm if you have it can also help buy time to allow you to combo off.
 Normally removal is not effective against these strategies.

 If you are running Leyline of the Void then either mulliganing aggressively for it or for a fast combo is a good idea.
 If you are on a mix of the _softer_